-A DC Motor in simple words is a device that converts direct current(electrical energy) into mechanical energy.
-It’s of vital importance for the industry today, and is equally important for engineers to look into the working principle of DC motor in details that has been discussed in this article.
-In order to understand the operating principle of dc motor we need to first look into its constructional feature.
+The DC motor is of vital importance for the industry today and is equally important for engineers to look into the working principle of DC motor in details that we have discussed in this article.
+To understand the operating principle of DC motor we need to first look into its single loop constructional feature.

-The very basic construction of a dc motor contains a current carrying armature which is connected to the supply end through commutator segments and brushes and placed within the north south poles of a permanent or an electro-magnet as shown in the diagram below.
+The very basic construction of a DC motor contains a current carrying armature, connected to the supply end through commutator segments and brushes.
+The armature is placed in between north pole and south pole of a permanent or an electromagnet as shown in the diagram above.

-Now to go into the details of the operating Principle of dc motor its important that we have a clear understanding of Fleming’s left hand rule to determine the direction of force acting on the armature conductors of dc motor.
+As soon as we supply direct current in the armature, a mechanical force acts on it due to the electromagnetic effect of the magnet on armature conductors.
+Now to go into the details of the operating principle of DC motor it is important that we have a clear understanding of Fleming’s left-hand rule to determine the direction of the force acting on the armature conductors of DC motor.

 For clear understanding the principle of DC motor we have to determine the magnitude of the force, by considering the diagram below.